qunzhongwang/Does-Graph-Prompt-Work-A-Data-Operation-Perspective-with-Theoretical-Analysis/README.md

 # DOES GRAPH PROMPT WORK?
 A DATA OPERATION PERSPECTIVE WITH THEORETICAL ANALYSIS

-> 📝 Under review for ICLR 2025
+> 📝 Under review for ICML 2025

 ## 🔬 Anonymous Code Repository